 - MBAs starting businesses don’t have a ton of industry expertise, dealing with politics, and actual day-to-day of running the business operations.

-- Niche experts who decided to branch out and start a business often excel at doing the work, but lack the critical skills to sell, market, negotiate, manage, recruit, deal with bookkeeping or legal risks.
+- Niche experts who decided to branch out and start a business often excel at doing the work, but lack the critical skills to sell, market, negotiate, manage, recruit, and deal with bookkeeping or legal risks.

 - Professional consultants have walked the walk and can confidently point you in the right direction.